Italian Sommelier Association: History

-Italian Sommelier Association is part and founding member of the Worldwide Sommelier Association (WSA), which is officially recognized across the world, wherever it is present with an affiliate.
-AIS is one of the oldest and actually the largest sommelier association in the world.
+The AIS awarded the title of honorary sommelier to the pope Benedict XVI in 2006 and to the pope Francis in 2015.

-Mission
+Description

 The aim of the Italian Sommelier Association, as stated in the third article of its charter, is to qualify sommelier’s role and profession, therefore adding value to wine, traditional specialties and gastronomy culture.
 Its aim is also to promote, even in the legislative branch, the introduction of its didactic approach in hospitality related schools, as well as to endorse the sommelier's professional role, international recognition and esteem.